It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Disney Skyliner over Caribbean Beach

-The Skyliner aerial gondola system usually closes briefly each January for scheduled preventative maintenance.
-This closure may last a few days or even a few weeks, but it’s usually back up and running before February.
+The Skyliner aerial gondola system usually closes briefly each year (typically sometime in January) for scheduled preventative maintenance.
+This closure may last a few days or even a few weeks.
 During this closure, Guests staying at Disney’s Art of Animation, Caribbean Beach, Pop Century, and Riviera Resorts will need to take a bus instead if they want to use Disney transportation to reach EPCOT or Hollywood Studios.

 Disney Resort Hotel Pools